This is a list of the 5 Best gaming laptops under 70000 in India for 2021. These gaming laptops are best selling models in e-commerce sites in India.

 You must be comfortable with the keyboard of your gaming laptop.
 Always try to go for a keyboard that comes with backlit keys that you might find useful while playing or working with your gaming laptop at night.
 Also, make sure the keyboard’s depth doesn’t exceed 2mm as it’ll be compatible for longer usage.

-If you travel a lot and play games to kill travel hours, you ought to go for a thinner laptop not exceeding 5 pounds.
+If you travel a lot and play games to kill travel hours, you should go for a thinner laptop not exceeding 5 pounds.
 Otherwise, you can go for bigger screens.
 There’s plenty of options for giant gamers in the market.
 Well, these big boy toys can weigh more than 10 pounds with their extra muscles, but these big boy toys can tackle the heat generation easily with their tons of features and yet stay durable around the year.

 This is one of the advanced features of the present generation laptops.
 Stereotype gaming laptops don’t inherit this feature, but today’s technology made this possible by making laptops thin and built-in cooling systems perfectly.
 However, most gaming laptops have complex internal workings with the fundamentals of vents, fans, cooling pipes, and heat sinks.